 Speech and Debate

 For many years, Milton students have taken advantage of an exciting opportunity that is legendary among Milton alumni—to learn the fundamentals of performance, literary interpretation, public address and debate as members of a supportive team.
 Team members perform in tournaments locally and around the country in several categories of events.
-They earn awards ranging from individual state and national championships to team honors.

 Public Speaking Events: